centau/vide/docs/tut/crash-course/2-creation.md

 }
 ```

-To connect to an event, just set the event property name to a function.
+To connect to an event, just assign the event property a function.

 All event arguments are passed into the function.